 Enumeration of Total Heterotrophic Bacterial population

 The stream water samples were serially diluted to the 6th dilution in normal saline (8.5 g/l (NaCl solution).
 Exactly 1mL of each dilution was pour plated in triplicate unto labelled Petri dishes and overlaid with pre-sterilized nutrient agar.
-The culture plates, having allowed the agar medium to set, were incubated at 37 oC for 24 hrs.
+The culture plates, having allowed the agar medium to set, were incubated at 37 0C for 24 hr.
 The plates were observed for growth and selected for count after the expiration of the incubational period.
 Culture plates in which the number of colonies was 30-300 and its triplicates for each sample was selected and counted.
 The average count was then multiplied by the dilution factor at that dilution and expressed as colony forming unit (CFU/mL).

 Enumeration of total coliform

 Enumeration of total coliform was done using the three- tube assay (3-3-3 regimen) of the standard multiple tube fermentation also referred to as Most Probable Number (MPN) index technique.
 The MacConkey broth (LAB M) used was prepared according to manufacturer’s specification as double and single strength.
 Ten milliliter (10 ml) of double strength was dispensed into the first three sets of test tubes while the remaining two sets of three test tubes each also received 10 ml of single strength of the prepared medium.
-A Durham tube was inverted in each of the tubes containing broth, all the tubes were plugged with cotton wool and sterilized at 121°C in an autoclave.
+A Durham tube was inverted in each of the tubes containing broth, all the tubes were plugged with cotton wool and sterilized at 1210C in an autoclave.
 This procedure was repeated for each of the assayed water samples.
 Ten milliliter (10 ml) of a sample was inoculated into each tube of the double strength broth, 1.0 ml into first three tubes of the single strength and 0.1 ml of the same sample was inoculated into each of the other set of three tubes of the single broth.
 The culture tubes were carefully agitated to mix the inoculum with the broth medium.
-They were incubated at 35oC for 48 hours and each tube bearing Durham tube were observed for growth and acid and gas production.
+They were incubated at 350C for 48 hours and each tube bearing Durham tube were observed for growth and acid and gas production.
 Appearance of gas in the first 24- hour period is a positive presumptive test, appearance of gas in the next 24-hour period is a doubtful test while absence of gas after the 48-hour period is a negative test indicating that sample does not have coliform bacteria.
 From the combined numbers of positive tubes in each set, the most probable number (MPN) of coliform bacteria present in the original water sample was appropriately determined using a standard MPN table developed by McCrady to obtain the estimated number of coliform cells present in 100 ml of original sample.
 The positive presumptive tubes were followed by the confirmed and completed tests to determine the presence of Escherichia coli as indicators of faecal contamination in the samples.

 Identification of bacterial isolates from assayed stream water receiving effluents